-A doctor and at least one technician will be in the room.
-You will lie on your stomach with a pillow beneath it.
-After cleaning your back with a cooling antiseptic, the doctor will numb the area of your back where the needle will be inserted.
-This may cause some brief stinging.
+A doctor and a technician will be in the room.
+You will lie on your stomach with a pillow under your abdomen.
+After cleaning your lower back with antiseptic, the doctor will numb the area where the needle will be inserted.

-Step 2: insert the needle into the spinal canal
+Step 2: insert the needle and inject dye

 Next, a slender, hollow needle is inserted into your spinal canal to draw out some cerebrospinal fluid for testing.
-The contrast dye is inserted into the spinal canal through the hollow needle.
-You will probably only feel pressure, though some people feel a sharp stinging sensation.
-Let your doctor know if you are feeling pain.
+The contrast dye is injected through the hollow needle into the fluid-filled space around your spinal nerves.
+You will likely feel pressure, though some people feel a stinging sensation.
+Tell the doctor if you are feeling pain.

 Step 3: take X-ray pictures

-After the dye is injected you will lie on your stomach with a pillow under your abdomen.
-The table may be tilted to move the contrast dye through your spinal canal and X-ray pictures will be taken of your back.
+After the dye is injected, the needle is removed.
+The table may be tilted to move the contrast dye through your spinal canal.
+You may be asked to roll side to side to help spread the dye.
+X-ray pictures will be taken of your back.
 At this point you should remain very still so that the x-ray images will not be blurred.
 Most patients will have a CT scan following the myelogram.

 What happens after the test?

-After the x-rays and CT scans have been taken, you will be taken back to a room and observed for 4-8 hours with your head raised.
+After the x-rays and CT scans have been taken, you will be taken back to a room and observed for a few hours with your head raised.
 Do NOT lie flat.
 Once the doctor releases you, a friend or family member may drive you home.

-- Stay in bed for 24 hours after your myelogram.
-Do not lie flat.
-Instead, elevate the head of your bed 30 degrees or use 2 pillows.
+- Rest in bed or a recliner for 24 hours after your myelogram.
+Keep your head elevated.
+You can lie on your back or side with your head elevated 30 degrees or use 2 pillows.
 You may get up for short periods (e.g., for the bathroom and meals).

 - Drink lots of fluids for 18 hours, at least 8 ounces every 2 hours while awake.
-If possible, drink caffeinated beverages, which create a diuretic effect, causing increased urination and thus eliminating the dye used during the myelogram.
+If possible, drink caffeinated beverages, which increase urination and helps eliminate the dye used during the myelogram.